Subscribe

 The essentials

-• Catnip is all-natural and easy to grow — The catnip plant is native to large parts of Europe and Asia, and you can grow it at home.
+• Catnip is a natural herb that’s easy to grow — This plant is native to large parts of Europe and Asia, but you can grow it at home in practically any environment.

-• Catnip is non-addictive and harmless — Even if your cat goes bananas for catnip, you can rest easy knowing that the herb is safe for kitty consumption.
+• Catnip is harmless in small doses — Even if your cat goes bananas for catnip, you don’t have to worry since this herb is safe for kitty consumption.

 What is catnip?

 Nepetalactone is as powerful as it is hard to pronounce.
 As the main active chemical responsible for catnip’s potency, it causes neurons in the brain to light up, setting off the parts of the brain responsible for emotion and behavior.
-When cats ingest the chemical, either through breathing it in or eating it, there’s a simultaneously anxiety-reducing and stimulating effect on cats, making it a great way to entertain and calm your furry friends.
+When cats ingest or inhale the chemical, there’s a simultaneously anxiety-reducing and stimulating effect on cats, making it a great way to entertain and calm your furry friends.

 How to use catnip with your cat

-• Measure 3 teaspoons of catnip — Pour the hot water into a cup with the 3 tsps or so of catnip.
+2. Measure 3 teaspoons of catnip — Pour the hot water into a cup with the 3 teaspoons or so of catnip.

 Straining the leaves out is an option, but leaving them in will make the drink even more potent.
 Both options are completely safe for your cat.